 Few objects from colonial America had such a personal connection to their owners as the powder horns used by soldiers, settlers and American Indians to store the gunpowder necessary for their survival.
 The smooth surface of the horn was also an ideal place for owners and artists to leave their mark, etching names, dates, maps and war records, as well as purely whimsical figures, into the objects.
 The carved powder horns in this exhibition illuminate the landscapes, wars and politics of early America and particularly its frontier residents.

-Museum of the American Revolution – Philadelphia, Pa.
+American Philosophical Society – Philadelphia, Pa.